 CenturyLink’s Compliance Management team is dedicated to continually improving and maintaining critical compliance certifications such as Health Insurance Portability and Accountability Act (HIPAA).
-Through our disciplined assessment and audit processes, CenturyLink has implemented comprehensive practices for HIPAA and Health Information Technology for Economic and Clinical Health Act (HITECH) leveraging widely recognized security standards such as: SSAE 16 SOC 1, 2 & 3 and ISO 27001 to help enable our customers meet their privacy and security rules for Protected Health Information (PHI).
+Through our disciplined assessment and audit processes, CenturyLink has implemented comprehensive practices for HIPAA and Health Information Technology for Economic and Clinical Health Act (HITECH) leveraging widely recognized security standards such as: SSAE 16 SOC 1 and 2, and ISO 27001 to help enable our customers meet their privacy and security rules for Protected Health Information (PHI).
 HIPAA sets the standard for protecting sensitive patient data.
 Any company that deals with PHI must ensure that all the required physical, network and process security measures are in place and followed.

 This includes Covered Entities (CE), anyone who provides treatment, payment and operations in healthcare, Business Associates (BA), and anyone with access to patient information that provides support in treatment, payment or operations.
 Subcontractors or business associates of business associates must also be in compliance.